Clubs and Organizations

 Ellsworth FFA is an organization devoted to building leadership skills, public speaking and decision making through agriculture experiences.

-Sponsor: Kara Hays
+Sponsor: Kara Quilter

 Junior High Scholar's Bowl